paweldurkalec/paweldurkalec/README.md

 <h1 align="center">Hi 👋, I'm Paweł :cowboy_hat_face:</h1>
 <h3 align="center">An aspiring developer from Poland</h3>

-- :student: 3rd year of computer science on Gdańsk University of Technology
+- :student: 3rd year of computer science at Gdańsk University of Technology

 - 🌱 I’m currently learning **.NET** and all sorts of things for my studies